• Skip to main content

 Are Russian Tea Cakes The Same As Pfeffernusse?

 Nope!
 These are two different holiday cookies.
-Pfeffernusse are a darker color, firmer, and have added spices.
+Pfeffernusse are darker, firmer, and have added spices.

 🎄 More Christmas Cookie Recipes